Wooden pallets are more than “having a moment”. In recent years, they’ve made their way in and onto nearly surface imaginable.

 8. Flowering Pallet Wall

 The visual effect of a flowering pallet wall is quite unexpected.
 This is an especially nice option if you like cascading varieties such as petunias.
 A flowering pallet wall fits nicely in virtually any spot, so it’s a good choice for those without much outdoor space to work with.
+Sooner or later, you’ll have flowers growing out of all of the slats!

 9. Hanging Pot Pallet Wall